Skip to main content

 -- Then restore related Contact records

-UNDELETE MAX 50 Contact
+UNDELETE Contact

 WHERE Account.Name LIKE '%Test Company%'